johncmerfeld/comp20-jmerfeld/annotation/README.md

-Initialized project
+EPIC FAIL:

-Using Ming's HTML, my own CSS and JS to annotate the accompanying video.
+Using Ming's HTML, my own CSS and JS to annotate the accompanying video (not yet implemented)

+HTML file links to separate JavaScript file for readability.